openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

   * 'UNKNOWN: No datapoint have been received over the last X seconds'.

-Both cases indicate that Nagios doesn't receive regular passive checks from the *LMA Collector*.
+Both cases indicate that Nagios doesn't receive regular passive checks from the StackLight Collector.
 This may be due to different problems:

-  * The 'hekad' process of the *LMA Collector* fails to communicate with Nagios,
+  * The 'hekad' process fails to communicate with Nagios,
-  * The 'collectd' and/or 'hekad' process of the *LMA Collector* has crashed,
+  * The 'collectd' and/or 'hekad' process have crashed,
   * One or several alarm rules are misconfigured.

 To remedy to the above situations, follow the `troubleshooting tips
 <http://fuel-plugin-lma-collector.readthedocs.io/en/latest/configuration.html#troubleshooting>`_
-of the *LMA Collector Plugin User Guide*.
+of the *StackLight Collector Plugin User Guide*.